 Parks Project was born out of its founders’ love for national parks and desire to see them flourish.
 They discovered that even though many of our favorite parks welcome more visitors a year, the lack of funding and the effects of climate change were causing devastating damage.

 So they decided to look for the helpers: The organizations focused on preserving and protecting these precious lands for future generations.

 Purchasing socks from Parks Project means investing in advocacy and education, habitat and wildlife restoration, visitor programs, and youth initiatives.
 That’s a lot of power in just one pair of socks!

 To date, Parks Project has contributed over $2.4 million to help fund vital projects in national parks around the U.S. — including some of your favorite national parks like the Grand Tetons, the Great Smokey Mountains, and more!

 Pact is a clothing brand that partners with Fair Trade-certified factories to make socks and other basics from organic cotton and earth-friendly materials.
 The brand uses using sustainable manufacturing practices that aim to support both people and the planet.

-Its men’s and women’s sock collections come in a range of fun designs (like this Brunch Set), and styles (like this Happy Face No-Show pack).
+Its men’s and women’s sock collections come in a range of fun designs (like this cute floral set), and styles (like this rainbow No-Show pack).
 Each product page discloses where the socks were made and the resources used (and saved).
 It’s so cool to immediately see your impact as you hit “add to cart.”

 The give-back component comes in Pact’s partnership with Give Back Box, which offers its customers a zero-hassle, free (yes, free!) way to donate gently used and forgotten items to participating charities.
 Items received are sorted and sold to fund community-based programs such as job training, job placement services, and transportation.